isxuowo/mcwiki/API.md

 This will attempt to draw power from the player.
 It will then set the score 'out_0 mech_data' to 0 or 1, where 0 is failed to draw energy an 1 is succeed in drawing energy.

-It is recommended to use built-in portable energy items (like Gadget's Portable Batter), but if you would like to make your own then give it the nbt tag 'Energy:1' (Energy must always be above 1).
+It is recommended to use built-in portable energy items (like Gadget's Portable Battery), but if you would like to make your own then give it the nbt tag 'Energy:1' (Energy must always be above 1).
 This item can then be charged at the Charging Station, or you can add your own way to charge it.

 # Events
 ***